 Thanks, Elayne.
 I guess with the cost of living in Hawaii, the fuel efficiency doesn't hurt either!

 agentmomo (author) from South Carolina, USA on April 12, 2011:

 Thanks, Deborah.
 They definitely are the car with personality, even without eyelashes!

 Elayne from Rocky Mountains on April 11, 2011:

 Reminds me of when we had a VW Van.
 Boy, was it fun with our little family back in the day, until it burned up in the middle of main street (fuel injector problems).
 VW bugs are quite popular here in Hawaii - I guess because of the rust resistance.
 There are still a few around that have been remodeled.
 Great hub.

-Deborah Reno from First Wyoming, then THE WORLD on April 11, 2011:
+Deborah Demander from First Wyoming, then THE WORLD on April 11, 2011:

 Congratulations on your hubnugget nomination.
 I always wanted a beetle, this was a cute hub.
 Love the pictures.

 agentmomo (author) from South Carolina, USA on April 10, 2011:

 Thanks, Ladyjane and Ripplemaker.
 So excited to be nominated for the Hubnuggets award!
 Going to vote right now.